krassi/covid19-related/README.md

 whitelist-domains.txt - list of domains which provides legitimate COVID-19 services and should be excluded from automatically generated blacklists.
 I am trying to add only very high fidelity domains here.
 Always manually verified.

+whitelist-domains-med-confidence.txt - Manually verified but not scrutinized as whitelist-domains.txt

+whitelist-domains-auto.txt - Automatically generated domains.
+Sourced from quality providers but nevertheless automatically generated.

 cyber-threat-coalition.txt - from the COVID-19 Cyber Threat Coalition Slack.